Ohoud-Almutairi/YOLOv8-KITTI-Object-Detection/README.md

 - **Training:** Fine-tuned on the KITTI dataset
 - **Input:** RGB images
 - **Output:** Bounding boxes with object class and confidence score

 ---

+## 🧪 Features

+- Downloads and unpacks KITTI dataset
+- Converts KITTI labels into YOLO format
+- Splits data into training/validation
+- Creates YOLO config YAML file
+- Trains a YOLOv8 model with custom settings
+- Evaluates the model using confusion matrix and results plot
+- Runs prediction on test images and displays output

+---